nguoiyoujie/ra303s-iran/docs/features.md

      E.g.: `GameLanguage=6` to load a Spanish language pack.

-41. The game will now try to display maps from the expansions even when the expansions aren't enabled.

 42. Official non-expansion, Counterstrike, and Aftermath maps display in the multiplayer menus can be enabled/disabled with the following boolean (yes/no) REDALERT.INI [Options] section
      keywords: